spyrospav/spyrospav.github.io/index.md

 font-size:
 ---

 Hi!
-I'm Spyros Pavlatos and I am an first year PhD student at University of Pennsylvania!
+I'm Spyros Pavlatos and I am an first year PhD student at University of Pennsylvania and proud member of [PLClub](https://www.cis.upenn.edu/~plclub/)!
 {:.lead}

 My research interests are focused around Programming Languages and Distributed Systems.
 More specifically, I am interested in verification techniques for distributed applications.